-We consider a NOMA-enabled massive MIMO system in time-division duplex (TDD) mode and downlink transmission.
-In TDD mode, there are two phases for downlink transmission during a coherence time interval: pilot transmission (channel estimation) and downlink data transmission.
-First, users transmit their pilot sequences and the BS estimates the channel coefficient vectors for its serving users.
-Then, based on these estimates, the BS calculates the precoding vectors for each user and uses those vectors during the downlink transmission of data to the users.
-We assume there is one BS in each cell, with an array of $M$ antennas.
-BSs are distributed according to an homogeneous Poisson point processes (HPPP), $\mathrm{\Phi}_\text{b}$, with density $\lambda_b$.
 The system model is illustrated in Fig. \ref{model1}.
+We consider a multi-cell NOMA-enabled massive MIMO system operating in TDD mode for downlink transmission.
+BSs are distributed according to an HPPP denoted as $\mathrm{\Phi}_\text{b}\cup\lbrace0\rbrace$, with a density of $\lambda_b$.
+Each cell contains a BS equipped with $M$ antennas and multiple single-antenna users distributed uniformly and independently over their serving BS’s PV cell, which is the region closer to that BS than to other BSs, in a fully loaded scenario.
+Due to Slivnyak's theorem \cite{book}, the original measure of $\mathrm{\Phi}_\text{b}$ is equal to the reduced palm measure of $\mathrm{\Phi}_\text{b}\cup\lbrace0\rbrace$ \cite{book}.
+Thus, without loss of generality, we assume the $k$-th BS is located at the origin, and we analyze users chosen from this BS's PV cell.
+Additionally, single-antenna non-colluding active eavesdroppers are distributed according to another HPPP, denoted as $\mathrm{\Phi}_\text{e}$, with a density of $\lambda_e$.

+In TDD mode, two phases occur during a coherence time interval: pilot transmission (channel estimation) and downlink data transmission.
+During the pilot phase, users transmit pilot sequences to allow the BS to estimate the channel coefficient vectors.
+Based on these estimates, the BS calculates precoding vectors for each user, which are then utilized during the downlink transmission of data.
+In the pilot phase, each user establishes a connection with its closest BS.
+Subsequently, each BS selects a predetermined number of $2I$ users, within its respective PV cell, to provide service to.